kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 ## Significant Figures in Calculations
+You will often have to do calculations with numbers that have significant figures.
+This section discusses the basic rules.
 When we add a series of numbers, the one having the greatest uncertainty determines the number of significant figures in the final result.

 :::Card (|Example||bg-UCSB-navy text-white)